joliss/techblog/drafts/2012-10-01-emberjs-retrospective.markdown

 JavaScript testing environment for Ember yet.
 As a result, I found myself spending several days (a) setting up a testing environment with Konacha (to be blogged about another time), and (b) improving Konacha itself so it would be more straightforward to use for my teammates.
-Our contributions to Konacha as part of our development brings me to another point:
+Our contributions to Konacha brings me to another point:

 The entire JavaScript ecosystem is still in the early stages, so you may often find yourself having to fix or improve things in the FOSS libraries that you use.
-You clearly want to contribute these improvements back, to avoid having to maintain your own patches on top of the upstream.
+You'll clearly want to contribute these improvements back, to avoid having to maintain your own patches on top of the upstream.
 For this to work, it is crucial that your corporate culture is open-source friendly, both in terms of IP, and in terms of recognizing the value of time spent working on open source.
 For instance, Funding Gates has been paying me to hack on Ember, Konacha, and Capybara.
 (Radium Software, another heavy Ember user, have been doing something similar with their Iridium project.)
 In a hermetically sealed enterprise environment, Ember might not make you happy.

+## Conclusions

+Read the tl;dr at the top. ;-)